CSYE6225-Spring-2025-Srujana/webapp/README.md

 ## Overview
 - The health check API allows us to monitor the health of the application instance and alert us when something is not working as expected.
 - The health check API prevents us from sending traffic to unhealthy application instances and automatically replace/repair them.
 It also helps us improve user experience by not routing their quests to unhealthy instances.
+- File API allows us to upload and delete a file to s3 bucket in AWS and also store, get and delete file's metadata in RDS.

+### **Web Application Updates**
+- **Observability**:
+  - Logs: Application log data is stored in Amazon CloudWatch.
+  - Metrics: CloudWatch collects metrics for API usage, including the number of calls and response times.

+- **Custom Metrics**:
+  - **API Call Count**: Tracks the frequency of API calls.
+  - **API Response Time**: Measures the time taken (ms) to process each API call.
+  - **Database Query Time**: Records the execution time (ms) of database queries.
+  - **S3 Operation Time**: Tracks the duration (ms) of calls to AWS S3.

+- **API Features**:
+  - All request/response payloads are JSON.
+  - Proper HTTP status codes are returned for all operations.

+- **Image Management**:
+  - Can upload files in formats like PNG, JPG, and JPEG.
+  - Files are stored in an S3 bucket, with metadata saved in the database.
+  - Can delete files; they are removed from both S3 and the database.

+- **S3 Security**:
+  - S3 credentials are securely managed via IAM roles attached to EC2 instances.

 ## Prerequisites
 Before you begin, ensure you have the following installed: